“it always seems impossible until it’s done.” - Nelson Mandela

 fire safety costs, to protect leaseholders from historical fire safety remediation costs?

-forfeiture of leases, where a leaseholder can lose their home?
+forfeiture of leases, where a leaseholder can lose their home if they are £350 or more in arrears?

 complex enfranchisement rules, which can make it just as difficult to buy the freehold?